unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/butterfly_plot.md

 ```
 At this point you can detail changes you want to make to the visualization through the plot config.
 These are detailed further below.

-This is how you finally plot the butterfly plot.
+This is how you plot the butterfly plot.
 ```
 cButter.plot(results_plot_butter)
 ```